William E. Woods: 1990 same-sex marriage attempt

 On December 17, 1990, Woods brought three same-sex couples to the Hawaii Department of Health's main office in Honolulu to fill out marriage licenses.
 The couples were Ninia Baehr and Genora Dancel, Patrick Lagon and Joseph Melillo, and Antoinette Pregil and Tammy Rodrigues.
 Woods planned to take them down the street to the headquarters of the ACLU of Hawaii if they were not successfully able to marry.
 ACLU lawyers had previously belittled similar plans by Woods, but the media's attention to this attempt forced them to take it seriously.
 After the three couples were told that their applications would be held until the attorney general could make a ruling, the group went to the ACLU offices at the Blaisdell Hotel, where they filled out applications for legal assistance.

 On December 29, attorney general Warren Price supported the health department's decision not to issue the licenses.
 Woods recruited lawyer Dan Foley, who filed the lawsuit that eventually became Baehr v.
 Miike.
-After the Hawaii state circuit court ruled against the lawsuit, it was appealed to the Supreme Court of Hawaii, where Associate Justice Steven Levinson wrote the court's 1993 decision that denying same-sex marriage violated the right to equal protection granted by the state constitution, and therefore that same-sex marriage had to be allowed unless the state could provide a reason why they should not be.
+After the Hawaii state circuit court ruled against the lawsuit, it was appealed to the Supreme Court of Hawaii, where Associate Justice Steven Levinson wrote the court's 1993 decision that denying same-sex marriage violated the right to equal protection granted by the state constitution, and therefore that same-sex marriages had to be allowed unless the state could provide a reason why they should not be.
 In 1996, a state circuit court would rule that the state's subsequent argument that opposite-sex parents were better able to raise children was not compelling, though a 1998 amendment to the state constitution which allowed state lawmakers to define marriage as the union of a man and a woman made the ruling irrelevant.

 Journalist Sasha Issenberg later wrote that "Not a single major gay-rights group formally embraced marriage rights for its core constituency until the Hawaii Supreme Court in May 1993 gave unexpected blessing to the cause, the unexpected outcome of the legal process that Bill Woods began".
 Issenberg described the events of December 17, 1990, as the beginning of "a chain of events" that led to legal same-sex marriage in the United States.